reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

     ![](./media/lab10-task3-std-policies.png)

-1. In the Apply Exchange Online Protection section, select **Specific recipients** and under **Domains** start writing your tenant’s domain name, select it, and then select **Next**.
+1. In the Apply Exchange Online Protection section, select **Specific recipients**, and under **Domains** start writing your tenant’s domain name, select it, and then select **Next**.

     ![](./media/lab10-task3-std-policies01.png)

 1. In the Apply Defender for Office 365 protection section, apply the same configuration as the previous step and select Next.
-Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.
+Notice that this configuration applies policies for anti-phishing, Safe Attachments, and Safe Links.

     ![](./media/lab10-task3-std-policies02.png)